The most famous restaurant in every state

 Alabama: Dreamland Bar-B-Que, various locations

-Legend has it that John 'Big Daddy' Bishop opened the first Dreamland Café after praying for guidance: that night God appeared in a dream and told him that he should build a café next to his home – and so John did.
-Some sixty years on and Dreamland now has ten locations in Alabama, Georgia and Florida (not to mention numerous concessions), but remains famous for its good old-fashioned hospitality and lip-smacking ribs.
+Legend has it that John 'Big Daddy' Bishop opened the first Dreamland Café in Tuscaloosa after praying for guidance.
+That night, God appeared in a dream and told him that he should build a café next to his home – and so John did.
+Some 60 years on, Dreamland has multiple locations in Alabama, Georgia, and Florida (not to mention numerous concessions), and it remains famous for its good old-fashioned hospitality and lip-smacking ribs.

 Alaska: Club Paris, Anchorage

-This restaurant wasn't established until the 1950s, but its building dates back to the 1920s, having served time as both a funeral parlour and a furniture store.
-Today, though, the steaks are the main draw.
-Cut and aged on site, they have been voted Anchorage's best for more than a decade – if your wallet allows, splash out on the famous 4-inch filet mignon.
-The iconic neon sign is an instantly recognisable feature of this legendary steakhouse too.
+This restaurant wasn't established until the 1950s, but its building dates to the 1920s, having served time as both a funeral home and a furniture store.
+Today, the atmosphere is far livelier – the real attraction is the steak, cut and aged on-site and beloved by generations of Anchorage locals.
+If you’re feeling indulgent, go for the legendary 4-inch-thick filet mignon.
+And don’t miss the glowing neon sign out front, an unmistakable landmark of this iconic steakhouse.

 Arizona: Durant's Steakhouse, Phoenix